 COMM 1110 Speech Communication.
 (Formerly SPCH 110) An introduction to public speaking, communication theory and small-group and interpersonal communication.
 Assignments cover informative speaking and persuasive debate.
 The course includes researched extemporaneous speeches and several in-class exercises.
 Please note: For the Online courses, speeches must be delivered to a live audience and recorded for submission.
-3 semester credit hours.
-Typically offered: Fall and Spring Terms.
+IAI C2900 3 semester credit hour/s.